ckipp01/dotty-error-index/README.md

 1 warning found
 ```
 ## E031 SeqWildcardPatternPosID
 *This ErrorMessageID has no valid example yet.
 See the [CONTRIBUTING guide](CONTRIBUTING.md) to see how you can help.*
-## E032 IllegalStartOfSimplePatternID
-*This ErrorMessageID has no valid example yet.
-See the [CONTRIBUTING guide](CONTRIBUTING.md) to see how you can help.*
 ## E033 PkgDuplicateSymbolID
 _Erroneous Code Example_